Sudan 2024 budget: ‘Govt raises customs rate of US Dollar to finance the war’

 “The de facto government in Port Sudan seeks to increase revenues to finance the war in any way possible,” the professor of economics at various Sudanese universities and former director of the Red Sea University, said in an interview with Radio Dabanga yesterday.

-“The decision to raise the price of the customs Dollar from SDG650 to SDG950* aims at enlarging the revenues, regardless of its repercussions and no matter how destructive they will be to the rest of the economy and the living conditions of the Sudanese, who already suffer greatly from the war and wrong economic policies,” he stated.
+“The decision to raise the customs rate of the US Dollar from SDG650 to SDG950* aims at enlarging the revenues, regardless of its repercussions and no matter how destructive they will be to the rest of the economy and the living conditions of the Sudanese, who already suffer greatly from the war and wrong economic policies,” he stated.

 Multiple exchange rates